Fetal Movement Myths Debunked: What’s Normal in Pregnancy

 • Any feelings of discomfort or pain accompanying the movements

-These signs can indicate potential issues requiring prompt assessment.
+These signs can indicate potential issues that need prompt assessment.

-Always trust your instincts; if something feels off, don’t hesitate to contact your healthcare provider.
-They can provide guidance and reassurance, ensuring both you and your baby remain safe and healthy throughout your pregnancy.
+Trust your instincts.
+If something feels off, don’t hesitate to contact your healthcare provider.
+They can offer guidance and reassurance, keeping both you and your baby safe throughout your pregnancy.

 Frequently Asked Questions